pytorch/torchtune/README.md

 #### Native PyTorch

 TorchTune is a native-PyTorch library.
-While we provide integrations with the surrounding ecosystem (eg: HuggingFace Datasets, EluetherAI Eval Harness), all of the core functionality is written in PyTorch.
+While we provide integrations with the surrounding ecosystem (eg: Hugging Face Datasets, EluetherAI Eval Harness), all of the core functionality is written in PyTorch.

 #### Simplicity and Extensibility